-Occasionally platelets may overlie red cells or abut against them; in such cases the platelet cytoplasm which is otherwise not easily seen can cause a characteristic ‘halo’ that displaces haemoglobin (A) or may indent the cell membrane of adjacent red cells (B)
+Occasionally platelets may overlie red cells, or may lie against them - in such cases the platelet cytoplasm can cause a characteristic ‘halo’ that displaces haemoglobin (A) or may indent the cell membrane of adjacent red cells (B)

 DISTINGUISHING PLATELETS FROM OTHER ELEMENTS